vespa-engine/sample-apps/billion-scale-image-search/README.md

 ## Non-native hyper-parameters
 There are several non-native query request parameters that controls the vector search accuracy and performance tradeoffs.
+These can be set with the request, e.g, `/search/&spann.clusters=12`.

 - `spann.clusters`, default `64`, the number of centroids in the reduced vector space used to restrict the image search.
-A higher number improves recall, but increases computational complexity.
+A higher number improves recall, but increases computational complexity and disk reads.
 - `rank-count`,  default `1000`, the number of vectors that are fully re-ranked in the container using the full vector representation.
-A higher number improves recall, but increases the computational complexity.
+A higher number improves recall, but increases the computational complexity and network.
 - `collapse.enable`, default `true`, controls de-duping of the top ranked results using image to image similarity.
 - `collapse.similarity.max-hits`, default `1000`, the number of top-ranked hits to perform de-duping of.
 Must be less than `rank-count`.
 - `collapse.similarity.threshold`, default `0.95`, how similar an given image to image must be before it is considered a duplicate.

+## Areas of improvement
+There are several areas that could be improved.

+- CLIP model.
+The exported text transformer model uses fixed sequence length (77), this wastes computations and makes the model a lot slower than it has to be for shorter sequence lengths.
+A dynamic sequence length would make encoding short queries a lot faster than the current model.
+It would also be interesting to use the text encoder as a teacher and train a smaller distilled model using a different architecture (for example based on smaller MiniLM models).
+- CLIP query embedding caching.
+The CLIP model is fixed and only uses the text input.
+Caching the map from text to embedding would save resources.

-## Shutdown and remove the Docker container:
+## Shutdown and remove the container:

 <pre data-test="after">
-# $ docker rm -f vespa
+$ docker rm -f vespa
 </pre>